|What:||2018 MCB Undergraduate Commencement Ceremony|

 - March 16 - Commencement registration opens.
 Emails will be sent to all eligible students with a link to complete an exit survey and register for the Commencement ceremony.
 Students who register will have their name included in the program, and students who also complete the exit survey will receive two free tickets to the ceremony.

-- April (exact date TBD) - Tickets will be available for purchase through Cal Performances for $8 each (more information below).
+- April 3 (starting at noon) - Tickets will be available for purchase through Cal Performances for $8 each (more information below).
 There is no limit to the number of tickets each graduate can purchase for their guests.

 - April 16 - Deadline to register for commencement and complete the exit survey.
 Students can still participate in the ceremony if the deadline is missed, but we cannot guarantee your name will be printed in the program, and you will no longer be eligible to receive two free tickets.